Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Laterally Confined Ice Shelves

 The term $\psi \psi {{'}^{^{n}}}$ corresponds to the (dimensionless) flux crossing a given position.
 This gradually decreases from its initial value.
 The reason is that part of it is `lost along the way' because it goes into increasing the thickness of the profile.

-In the real system, the advance of the front is not driven by the requirement to push flux through it (unlike in ice tongues).
-It is in fact driven by the velocity of fluid elements at the front (because $H' \neq 0$).
+The advance of the front is not driven by the requirement to push flux through it (unlike in ice tongues).
+Instead, it is driven by the fact that $H' \neq 0$ there, leading to a non-zero velocity of fluid elements at the front (Equation \ref{Equation_33}).

 We obtain approximate expressions for $\psi'$ that become exact at either end of the profile.
 Near the source (or the rear) of the profile,

 Near the front (at ${{\varepsilon }_{n}}$), we may obtain a first integral of Equation \ref{C} to deduce that